steux/cc2600/README.md

 use [rustup](https://www.rust-lang.org/tools/install) to install it, then use `cargo install --path .` in the root directory to compile and install cc2600 locally. `cargo test` launches the unit tests of cc2600.

+A big example of what is possible with cc2600 is the [HappyBird](https://github.com/steux/happybird) game, freely available for download.

-A few examples are available in the `examples` directory.
+A few examples are also available in the `examples` directory.
 For instance, if you want to run the magnificient DPC (David Patrick Crane coprocessor) example featuring Garfield, type :

 `cc2600 examples/test_dpc.c`